Trinitynt14/WHSTechNotes/journal.md

 we couldn't do anything yesterday. today we did journal prompt and drone.
 # September 4th, 2024
 journal prompt I've worked with python before but I like how versatile the language is. we can use it with the cars drones, or even just letters on the screen.
+# September 9th, 2024
+I think the explanations were fine. maybe some people need a walk through.
+I didn't have any problems but mainly because I did the same. e thing last year.